Overview of Access Control¶

 (aka Security Administrator)

-Role that can monitor, and manage users and roles.
-More specifically, this role is used to:
+Role that can manage any object grant globally, as well as create, monitor, and manage users and roles.
+More specifically, this role:

 (aka User and Role Administrator)